A condenser microphone is an elctro-acoustic microphone that converts the sound into an electrical signal.

 The name says it all!
 Our test winner in the category condenser mic, the Rode NT-1A truly scores A1 results.
 Its large 1″ capsule with a gold plated diaphragm has all but no self noise.
 It’s a high quality mic and comes with tons of gear like a schock mount, a pop screen, audio cable as well as a DVD with useful hints and tips.
 The Rode NT-1A is a true allrounder which can be used for voice recordings like podcasts or radio plays as well as vocals of a music tune.

 Please note: in order to work with the ultimate sound quality the Rode NT-1A (as well as any other condenser microphone) needs to be operated with phantom power and therefore requires a mixer unit or an amplifier.

 All things considered, the Rode NT-1A boasts excellent sound quality and comes with a lot of equipment for a reasonable price and therefore leaves nothing to be desired.
 The Rode NT-1A is our well deserved test winner of our condenser microphone test.

-Alternative condenser microphone: Fluoreon BM800
+Best selling condenser microphone: Fluoreon BM800

 Advanced users looking for a right-priced microphone that allows them to record excellent voice recordings, should take a look at our price-performance winner of our condenser microphone test: the Fluoreon BM800*.